UPSC Exam > UPSC Notes > Geography for UPSC CSE > Changing trends in the last 25 years in UPSC Prelims in Geography

 • Which factor is responsible for the change in the regular direction of the ocean currents in the Indian Ocean?

-• Economic Geography (5-8 questions, greater emphasis should be placed on the Economic Geography of India), which includes such topics as agriculture, animal husbandry, fisheries, rural development, irrigation, transport, communication, and tourism etc. and Physiography of India (5 to 7 questions).
+• Economic Geography (5-8 questions, greater emphasis should be placed on the Economic Geography of India), which includes topics such as agriculture, animal husbandry, fisheries, rural development, irrigation, transport, communication, and tourism, etc., and Physiography of India (5 to 7 questions).

 • Before going through the chapter, read the NCERT books of class Xth and XIIth for the subject's basic knowledge.
 A cramming habit is necessary for the preparation of this part.

-• On orchids, cereals, flowers, fruits, plants, and their producing state, methods of conservation of fauna, on the river system, Demographic divided, Indian animals and their natural habitats, on La Nina and El Nino.
+• On orchids, cereals, flowers, fruits, plants, and their producing state, methods of conservation of fauna, on the river system, Demographic dividend, Indian animals and their natural habitats, on La Nina and El Nino.

 • On mangroves as a safety hedge, on salination of the irrigated land, difference between asteroids and comets, on Westerlies.